Benchmarking Unlearning for Vision Transformers: Experimental Setup

-We focus on ViT and Swin variants with model sizes comparable to ResNet-50 to enable fair comparisons with CNN-based unlearning results.
-Our primary benchmarks are ViT-Small and Swin-Tiny, which have similar parameter counts but differ substantially in inductive biases: ViT relies on global self-attention, whereas Swin introduces hierarchical structure and locality through windowed attention.
+For Vision Transformer architectures, we focus on ViT, Swin-T, and DINOv2 variants.
+Our primary benchmarks are ViT-Small, Swin-Tiny, and DINOv2-Small, which have broadly comparable parameter scales to ResNet-50 but differ in architectural design and training paradigm: ViT uses global self-attention, Swin-T introduces hierarchical structure and locality through shifted-window attention, and DINOv2 is a self-supervised Vision Transformer backbone.
+For CNN baselines, we follow the training protocols used in prior CNN-based unlearning benchmarks.

 To study the effect of model capacity, we additionally evaluate smaller and larger variants, including ViT-Tiny, ViT-Base, Swin-Small, and Swin-Base.
 This allows us to examine whether unlearning behavior varies systematically with model scale and architectural bias.